StaleHyena/wing/README.md

 #### Wow!
 Really cool name, whose idea was it?
 * It was a collective idea that we absolutely stole from wine.
 #### Why is this FAQ so short?
-* Because we've had very few users and therfore very few questions so far.
+* Because we've had very few users and therefore very few questions so far.